 * This ensemble is the highest accolade for young jazz musicians wishing to represent their county.

-* Entry to the band is through attending two trial rehearsals and an audition (please see home page for more information).
-Frequent practice is pivotal to sustaining membership.
+* Entry to the band is through attending two trial rehearsals and an audition (please see audition information in the next menu).
+Frequent independent practice is pivotal to sustaining membership.

 * Usually ideal for students up to the age of 19 (anyone 20 or above is only eligible for Jazz2Go)